The top 12 metrics for social media managers

 Why measure social media metrics?

-Without further ado:
+Without further ado!

-The top 13 social media KPIs
+The top 12 social media metrics for social media managers

 Specially curated and vetted, these KPIs are what most social media marketing managers are tracking to bring their team to the next level.